💔 Broken promise: Finance Minister Lindner rejects climate money 'for now'

 🔥 1.
 Energy costs

-The costs of heating with oil and gas as well as the prices of petrol and diesel have increased.
-This leads to higher everyday expenses, especially for people who rely on cars or whose homes are heated with fossil fuels.
+The costs of heating with oil and gas, as well as the prices of gasoline and diesel, have increased.
+This leads to higher everyday expenses, especially for people who rely on a car or whose homes are heated with fossil fuels.

 💡 2.
 Consumer decisions

-A higher carbon price can influence consumer behavior by creating incentives to choose greener alternatives, such as switching to green electricity, purchasing energy-efficient appliances, or using public transportation.
+A higher CO2 price can influence consumer behavior by creating incentives to choose more environmentally friendly alternatives, such as switching to green electricity, buying energy-efficient appliances, or using public transport.

-In order to maintain social balance, the German government has introduced measures to relieve particularly burdened households, such as lowering electricity prices by reducing the EEG levy or introducing a mobility subsidy for commuters.
-In addition, investments in energy-saving renovations can be supported through various funding programs.
+To maintain social balance, the German government has introduced measures to relieve the burden on particularly disadvantaged households, such as lowering electricity prices by reducing the EEG surcharge or introducing a mobility allowance for commuters.
+Furthermore, investments in energy-efficient renovations can be supported through various funding programs.

-It is important to note that the exact impact of carbon prices on businesses and households can vary widely based on factors such as location, industry sector, income, lifestyle and consumer behavior.
-Further political developments and market dynamics can also influence the effects, the aspects described here are therefore a general representation of the principle of the CO2 price up to my level of knowledge in 2023.
+It is important to note that the precise effects of CO2 pricing on businesses and households can vary significantly, depending on factors such as location, industry, income, lifestyle, and consumer behavior.
+Further political developments and market dynamics can also influence the impact; therefore, the aspects described here represent a general overview of the CO2 pricing principle as it stood in 2023.

 🌱 Social balance and relief measures